zodb/relstorage/README.txt

         When ZODB blobs are stored in MySQL, RelStorage breaks them into chunks to minimize the impact on RAM.
 This option specifies the chunk size for new blobs.
-On PostgreSQL and Oracle, this value is used as the memory buffer size for blob up- and download operations.
+On PostgreSQL and Oracle, this value is used as the memory buffer size for blob upload and download operations.
 The default is 1048576 (1 mebibyte).

         This option allows suffixes such as "mb" or "gb".